The Landlord's Playbook

 What does a well-functioning property look like?

 The main goal of property management is to keep the property in good condition, and follow all laws and regulations.
-Remind tenants to keep your property clean and free of food to avoid attracting insects and rodents.
-Ask them to store food properly, and regularly dispose of trash in sealed bags.
+Remind tenants to keep your property clean and free of food waste in public spaces to avoid attracting insects and rodents.
+Ask your tenants to store food properly, and regularly dispose of trash in sealed bags.
 While inspecting the property's exterior, check for water leaks, broken windows, rotting wood, or full gutters.
 By regularly checking the exterior, you can spot problems early before they become major issues.

 Case Study